An easy blackberry cobbler recipe made with sweet juicy blackberries and topped with a golden cobbler crust flavoured with vanilla and ground almonds.

 🛒 Ingredient notes

-- Ground Almonds - or use all self-raising flour.
+Ground Almonds - for a nutty taste, or use all self-raising flour.

 🔪 How to make blackberry cobbler